AdaHop-Cyber-Security/Hidn/README.md

 Updated version of the provided C obfuscator code with decryption functionality added.
 This version includes an option to decrypt an obfuscated PowerShell script by applying the same XOR-based encryption key.

+This script is for educational purposes only.
 DO NOT UPLOAD TO VIRUSTOTAL.COM OR EQUIVALENT!
+I am not responsible for your actions, misusage of this script is a criminal offense.
+Both parties should always sign an agreement beforehand.

 ---